 Don’t let the summer season slip away!
 One family meeting around the dinner table is all you need to capture tons of great ideas.

 Summer is open to a seemingly endless supply of time that can be filled with activities you can do with your children.
-With children nearing adolescence, summer is a prime time to connect and continue to solidify your bonds before they become teenagers and start to do more things outside of the family unit.
-One of the best ways to do this is through fun.
+If your children are close to becoming teens, summer is a prime time to connect and continue to solidify your bonds before they become teenagers and start to do more things outside of the family unit.

-Well, I started thinking about my summers.
-Growing up, my dad would always have us sit down at the start of summer as a family with a huge summer calendar he had made on butcher paper (before whiteboards were a thing) and list all of the things we each wanted to do.
+I started thinking about my summers.
+Growing up, my dad would always have us sit down at the start of summer as a family with a huge summer calendar he had made on butcher paper (before whiteboards were a thing or digital family calendars were ever heard of.)
+He would list all of the things we each wanted to do.
 Then we’d go through and choose activities from this list as a family.

 The chosen activities would be added to our summer calendar that already had his work schedule blocked off.
 As a kid, although I didn’t always enjoy the process, I did enjoy helping to decide what the family would do and then knowing exactly what and when we were going to do it.
 I was able to start my summer looking forward to all of the family activities.